A New Life (Singaporean TV series): Plot

-Zhang Youfu (Christopher Lee) is an ordinary man and blue-collar worker who stopped studying and dropped out of secondary school at Secondary 2 at the age of 14 years old to join the workforce by helping his father Zhang Dongcai, which he was later renamed Zhang Wancai, a.k.a.
-Curry Cai (Yan Bingliang) in the curry chicken business, as Zhang Wancai is a chef cooking curry chicken and therefore hopes that his youngest son Youfu would take over his business.
-Besides helping Zhang Wancai out in the curry chicken business, he also tried working out on different jobs from different industries including a roast duck apprentice, durian seller, a handmade fishball noodles seller and a massage service assistant after he completed his national service either, but unfortunately, they were all failed attempts and he ultimately returned to cooking curry chicken at funerals located at the void decks.
+Zhang Youfu is a blue-collar worker who stopped schooling at Secondary 2 at the age of 14 years old to join the workforce by helping his father Zhang Wancai in the curry chicken business.
+He had tried working out on different jobs from different industries including a durian seller, a handmade fishball noodles seller and a massage service assistant after he completed his national service either, but unfortunately, they were all failed attempts and he ultimately returned to cooking curry chicken at funerals.
+However, as he is slow-witted and clumsy, his former employers find his work performance wanting and thinking that he's beyond hope.
+However, he is optimistic by nature and does not hold a grudge.
+Following the death of his father due to throat cancer caused by heavy smoking, the heavy burden of supporting his entire family consisting of his mothe, his elder sister Zhang Zhenzhu and his elder brother Zhang Hongyun falls squarely on his shoulder.